aggarwal-aditya/Railway-Reservation/README.md

 ---

-The Railway Reservation Portal has been designed to handle a lage number of requests for ticket bookings for the available trains simultaneously using Multithreading
+The Railway Reservation Portal has been designed to handle a lage number of requests for ticket bookings for the available trains simultaneously using Multithreading.

+Following is the ER Diagram of the Database Management in the portal designed: